Rodrigo del Rosario

 Rodrigo del Rosario (11 June 1917 - 10 October 2009) was a Filipino weightlifter.
 He competed at the 1948 Summer Olympics, the 1952 Summer Olympics and the 1956 Summer Olympics.

 Career

 Hailing from Cabangan, Zambales, del Rosario started as a sprinter but shifted to weightlifting.
 Standing 1.62 m high, del Rosario first took part in the 1948 Olympic Games in London.

 At the 1952 Summer Olympics, del Rosario set a world and Olympic record by lifting 105 kg in the military press portion of the men's 60 kg event surpassing Iran's Jafar Salmasi lift of 100 kg.
 He however did not medal.
 He took part in the 1956 Summer Olympics in Melbourne.

 Del Rosario represented the Philippines at the 1970 World Weightlifting Championships in Ohio.
 He was awarded a gold medal after athletes who made heavier lifts were disqualified for doping.

 Later life and death

 Del Rosario served as security officer for the Rizal Memorial Coliseum.
-He also became a wheelchair user in his latter years He died on October 2009.
+He also became a wheelchair user in his latter years He died in October 2009.